Right Arrow or swipe left to move to next slide.

 Not getting caught…

-In the doctoral dissertation, “How does the job applicant’s ethnicity affect the selection process?
+In her doctoral dissertation, “How does the job applicant’s ethnicity affect the selection process?
 Norms, preferred competencies and expected fit,” the psychologist Sima Wolgast studied different factors that could influence recruiters when recruiting from an ethnic in-group (Swedes) and out-group (non-Swedes).
 The study demonstrated that the recruiters, who were all Swedes, treated the applicants differently depending on their ethnicity.
 In an interview with Swedish applicants, the questions tended to be related to the skills needed for the job.
 For the other group, the questions were related to social skills and adaptability.
 Those whose questions were related to the job (Swedes) were perceived as “more useful” suited to the job, in detrimental contrast to the other group.

 In the other part of the study, when the information was systematized and the computer made the selection, most of the out-group applicants were classified as more competent for the job.
 In an interview for the Swedish radio station P1, Wolgast says that if you as a person with a foreign name manage to get to an interview to begin with, there can still be a discriminatory process following you to the end.